1935 Auckland Rugby League season: Carlaw Park

 In May the City Rovers club wrote a letter to the Board of Control saying that the terrace fence was dangerous.
 The league responded that they realised this and that work would be undertaken on the fence “as soon as funds permitted”.

-Club flags were discussed at the 26 June meeting and the chairman suggested that a "flag-pole be erected near the scoreboard … to indicate by the flying of a pennant the team leading during the progress of the main game.
+Club flags were discussed at the 26 June meeting and the chairman suggested that a "flag-pole be erected near the scoreboard ... to indicate by the flying of a pennant the team leading during the progress of the main game.
 Mr Campbell said the idea was one given him by Mr. Horrie Miller.
 The suggestion was adopted".
 Mr Miller was the secretary of New South Wales Rugby League and had recently visited New Zealand.
 It was decided at the July 3 ARL meeting to address the flagpole next to the score-board proposal next season as the chairman said that it was "also proposed to improve the present score-board".

 Referees had money and other items stolen from their dressing rooms during matches at Carlaw Park and at the July 3 ARL meeting it was decided that the issue of unauthorised people gaining "admittance to the dressing rooms" needed to be addressed and was referred to a sub-committee for investigation.

 Following the North Island v South Island match on August 17 the ARL reported that the takings for club matches at Carlaw Park were "just over £500 better than those in 1934" and that "during the past ten weeks heavy rain had fallen each Saturday, otherwise the figures would have been even more satisfactory".

 Jersey Colours

 After several issues in junior matches where both teams wore uniforms of a similar nature confusing players, the referee, and spectators alike the league decided to form a 'colours committee' to look into the matter.
-Mr. D. Wilkie said "after full deliberation … it was suggested that the Otahuhu club's jerseys be taken over and an alteration be made to Glenora jerseys.
+Mr. D. Wilkie said "after full deliberation ... it was suggested that the Otahuhu club's jerseys be taken over and an alteration be made to Glenora jerseys.
 It was agreed that Ponsonby should retain their present colours.
 In connection with the clash of colours between City Rovers and Ellerslie, the former club had decided to differentiate by equipping their teams with white shorts".
 Otahuhu would be "suitably recompensed" for their forced change.
 The committee also thought that they should compile a register with all the details regarding colours and width of bands on jerseys and other particulars.
 Their recommendations were adopted and the colours committee were given authority to file patterns from jersey manufacturers in the register for reference.
 They then examined samples of the new Auckland representative jerseys and deferred their decision on them.
+At the June 19 board meeting Green Lane's uniform colours were registered as emerald green, black, and white.